-The legal requirements relating to Canadian ownership and control of broadcasting undertakings are set out in the Direction from the Governor in Council (i.e. the Canadian federal government Cabinet) to the CRTC made under the Broadcasting Act.
-Under the Direction, non-Canadians are permitted to own and control, directly or indirectly, up to 33 1/3% of the voting shares and 33 1/3% of the votes of a holding company which has a whollyowned subsidiary operating company licensed under the Broadcasting Act.
+By contrast, the current ownership and control rules governing broadcasting undertakings are more restrictive.
+Pursuant to the Direction from the Governor in Council (i.e. the Canadian federal government Cabinet) to the CRTC made under the Broadcasting Act, non-Canadians are permitted to own and control, directly or indirectly, up to 33 1/3% of the voting shares and 33 1/3% of the votes of a holding company which has a wholly-owned subsidiary operating company licensed under give priority to the carriage of Canadian services to contribute a certain percentage of revenue to the production of Canadian programming and to provide efficient delivery of programming services.

+2 STIR [Secure Telephony Identity Revisited] / SHAKEN [Signature-based Handling of Asserted information using toKENs] framework to authenticate and verify caller identification (ID) information for Internet Protocol (IP)-based voice calls the Broadcasting Act.
 The Direction also provides that the Chief Executive Officer and 80% of the members of the board of directors of a licensee that is a corporation must be resident Canadian citizens.
-There are no explicit restrictions on the number of non-voting shares that may be held by non-Canadians at either the holding company or licensee level.
-However, the Direction prohibits a broadcasting licensee from being controlled by non-Canadians as a question of fact.
+Moreover, the Ownership Direction prohibits a licensed broadcasting undertaking from being controlled by non-Canadians as a question of fact.
 Factors such as the level of ownership of equity through non-voting shares and of total equity are relevant to the analysis of control in fact.

-The CRTC has exempted from regulation the provision of broadcasting services that are delivered and accessed over the internet or delivered using point-to-point technology and received by way of mobile devices.
+3 The CRTC has exempted from regulation the provision of broadcasting services that are delivered and accessed over the internet or delivered using point-to-point technology and received by way of mobile devices.
 These services are governed under the CRTC's exemption order for digital media broadcasting undertakings (Broadcasting Order CRTC 2012-409).